Herat (1793–1863): Involvement in the Second Khorasan Rebellion and Persian invasion (1829–1833)

-Intervention in Sistan and Persian Siege of Herat (1834–1838)
+Intervention in Sistan and Persian siege of Herat (1834–1838)

 In January 1834 Shuja ul-Mulk marched against Qandahar with 22,000 men.
 The city was then besieged but Dost Mohammad Khan intervened on the side of the Qandahar Sardars and forced Shuja to flee to Herat with only 50 cavalry.
 Kamran was suspicious of his intentions and refused to let him enter the city, for he was a potential rival for the throne.

-However, Mohammad Mirza hadn't forgotten his promise once he took the throne as Mohammad Shah Qajar in 1834.
+However, Mohammad Mirza had not forgotten his promise once he took the throne as Mohammad Shah Qajar in 1834.
 He began preparations to build an army to conquer Herat during the spring of 1836.
 However, a cholera epidemic in Khorasan forced Mohammad Shah to postpone his plans.
 He instead made a campaign towards the Turkmen tribes in the vicinity of Astarabad.
 This action caused Kamran Shah to summon the Aimaq tribal chieftains to Herat and secured promises from them that they would cooperate against the Iranian government.

-While Iran was planning to conquer Herat once and for all, troops under Yar Mohammad Khan subdued the Sistan region, disputed between the Qandahar Sardars and Iran.
+While Iran was planning to conquer Herat once and for all, troops under Yar Muhammad Khan subdued the Sistan region, disputed between the Qandahar Sardars and Iran.
 As a result, relations with Iran worsened further.

 On July 23, 1837, Mohammad Shah marched out of Tehran towards Herat.
 According to Mohammad Yusuf, the army consisted of 80,000 infantry and cavalry as well as 40 artillery pieces led by Habibullah Khan Shahsevan.
 They coalesced at the city of Torbat-e Jam on October 28, 1837.
 They planned a four-pronged attack, with some marching on Herat in 3 different columns, while some troops would march into Maimana and neutralize the tribes in the area.
 The situation in Herat was favourable to the Iranians.
 Kamran and Yar Mohammad both terrorized the population and pushed the area into an economic decline, and as a result many people left the city.
 10,000 Aimaq families fled to the Maimana Khanate, only to be put into slavery by Mizrab Khan.
-Herat's fortifications were seriously damaged by years of war, and wouldn't survive a serious assault.
+Herat's fortifications were seriously damaged by years of war, and would not survive a serious assault.
 The few thousand troops Herat did have were badly equipped.
 Because of this, Kamran Shah was planning to flee as soon as the Iranians invaded.
 However, Sher Mohammad Khan Hazara vowed to fight to the death for him and promised Kamran safety among his tribe if Herat were to fall, therefore preventing his flight.
 He attempted to revive the tribal confederacy that defended Herat against the Iranians in 1833.
 'Abd al-Rahman Khalifa, the Turkmen governor of Merv and the successor of Sufi Eslam's movement, played a key role in reviving the confederacy.